carolyn-hanrahan/Ecological_Genomics/Transcriptomics/scripts/Transcriptomics_Notebook.md

 - In class today we....
   - examined `run_summary.html` to see how structural variants are distributed along my given chromosome.
     - there appears to be no distinct clustering in my individual PCA plots (at least not based on any distinct genotypes)

+For homework, I am choosing to analyze the three corners and shift the cutoff value from .05 to .025.